 We understood that the application for the benefit will be done by employers, who will submit names, bank account details and individuals tax ID number to MOF (or to which agency?).
 Please confirm.

 Generally companies are obliged to provide the staff list as part of the declaration.
 Companies will declare about the people they had in their previous declarations but are left without pay in the current month.
 Declaration will additionally require bank account information.
+It will be submitted through MOF to SSA.

 Do all formal wage workers have a bank account? if not, how do you plan to transfer the benefit to those who don’t have bank accounts?

-Yes, all formally employed people are paid their salaries on their bank accounts;
+Around 95 percent of formally employed people are paid their salaries on their bank accounts; out of remaining 5 percent big majority will have bank account.
+Theoretically there could be very few people, which will be asked to open bank account.

 Which agency/ministry would be responsible for the payment of the benefit?
 Would there be any extra cost for you associated with the transfer?